YamanQD/Labeeb/README.md

 # Start backend server for development and watch for changes.
 # Make sure to set up the database before doing this.
 yarn backend

+# You can also run this to check types on the frontend, since Vite emits
+# the browser bundle even if there are TS errors/warnings.
+yarn workspace client check-types
 ```

 ### Setting up the database